Stakedllc/code-samples/eth2/README.md

 docker run -it -v "$PWD:/data" --network="host" gcr.io/prysmaticlabs/prysm/validator:latest accounts create --keystore-path=/data --password=example
 ```

 The above command will generate an ETH2 account and store it in your local filesystem.
 The withdrawal key information will be stored in a generated file titled ``shardwithdrawalkey{xyz...}``.
-We'll use this file later.
+Go ahead and drop it in the ``keys`` subfolder, we'll use this file later.

 ### Georli ETH
 Goerli ETH is needed for testnet staking.
 To procure Goerli ETH, please email sam@staked.us.